 Frequent visits to your orthodontist or general dentist will help plan according to the status of your wisdom teeth.
 If the team notices these molars becoming a problem, you will have sufficient time to prepare for the removal and carry on with the healthiest version of your smile.

-Consulting With a Professional
+Consulting With a Professional at Estes Orthodontics

 Make sure you consult with a professional about your unique circumstances.
-We will gladly coordinate with you to start your journey towards a beautiful and healthy smile.
+We will gladly coordinate with you to start your journey toward a beautiful and healthy smile.
 You can rest assured that we will take such things as the eruption of your wisdom teeth into consideration when planning your treatment.